 Animal advocates may wish to consider how to leverage the animal-positive beliefs that are already strongly held on average.
 Although education on these points may not be required because they are already prevalent, these beliefs may be useful to help drive change.

 Figures 1 and 2 on the Results tab are useful for identifying the most common beliefs.
 For example, most people agree that fish need room to explore and exercise.
 It is likely that showing data, images, or videos of packed aquaculture farms and then asking for a signature on a petition to reform regulations is an effective approach.
 This is especially true because in addition to being common, this belief was associated with petition-signing in the study.

 However, just because a belief is common, that doesn’t mean that everyone holds it.
 Some people may still need education on why room to explore and exercise is a good thing.

-We found that in most cases general beliefs aligned with top-performing individual beliefs in terms of outcome; however, some beliefs that performed well based on outcome were generally not held.
-When a belief is positively correlated with pro-animal behavior but isn’t held strongly by most people, it’s a likely candidate for educational approaches to advocacy.
+In most cases, individual beliefs that were most strongly associated with pro-animal outcomes were also held by the majority of people.
+However, this was not always the case: Some beliefs that were correlated with positive outcomes were not held by most people.
+Beliefs like this may be good candidates for educational approaches to advocacy.
 For example, people seem to be somewhat less sure about chickens’ IQs in comparison to other animals.
 Informing about chicken intelligence may be helpful in order to shift both beliefs and behavior, as we found that this belief was significantly correlated with both diet pledges and petition-signing.
 In these cases, education can be provided and then an action can be requested.

 In general, understanding the prevalence of various beliefs can help advocates target efforts based on where most people currently stand.